aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 In addition, update the date in the file name to reflect the date you are starting your blog.
 You can change this when you are in edit mode.

-Be sure to commit any changes!
+{% include important.html content="Be sure to commit any changes!" %}

-Since we have updated the dates you need to create a new image folder for the new blog date.
+Since you have updated the dates you need to create a new image folder for the new blog date.
 If you decided to keep the dates then you are all set.

 What I do is create a folder for each post and use a date format to name them, like YYYYMMDD.
 The simplest way to create a new folder for the images is to navigate over to the /assets/images.
 Then click the Create new file button.
 This will let you put the file name and optionally create new folders.